RamMir/Model-of-TEM/README.md

 Both versions work.
 64-bit version can add additional heap space by changing the "-Xmx" JVM option.
 To run 64-bit NetLogo, 64-bit Windows is needed.

 # TEM model requirement
 It needs NetLogo 3D 5.3.1 installed in the computer.
-Also since this model has connected with MATLAB and so MATLAB should be installed in the computer along with NetLogo to run this model.
+Also since this model has connected with MATLAB, MATLAB should be installed in the computer along with NetLogo to run this model.

 # User guide
 These are the following steps to run the program.